 Down Syndrome Center for Research and Treatment, one of the first programs in the country to connect academic research with the treatment of Down syndrome for adults with cognitive issues.
 The ultimate goal of our research is to cultivate treatments that enhance the lives of people with Down syndrome, making it possible for them to achieve more independence.

 Down Syndrome Association of San Diego

 Provides family support, education and advocacy to a thousand families and professionals in San Diego County.
 Affiliated with the National Down Syndrome Society, the National Down Syndrome Congress and the Exceptional Family Resource Center.

 DS Action raises awareness about Down syndrome and sponsors the pediatric

 The national advocate for people with Down syndrome with 350 affiliate groups.
 NDSS is one of the largest non-government supporters of Down syndrome research in the United States.

-Visit the Down Syndrome Center for Treatment and Research for more resources.
+Down Syndrome Center for Treatment and Research for more resources.